-Daisies need average amounts of water.
-Once your perennials are established, separate your varieties by division every 3 to 4 years to avoid overcrowding.
-Dig up clumps and separate them into groups to be replanted.
-If you live in a cold climate, give your daisies a layer of mulch to protect them during the winter.
+Once established, you can separate your varieties by division every three to four years to avoid overcrowding.
+If you live in a cold climate, give your daisies a layer of winter protection with mulch.

 For more information about planting, growing, and caring for daisies, see the Daisy Seeds Planting Guide.